mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Blanks & Keys/Practice Exam - 02 - Key.md

 48. To prevent outside users from accessing your wireless network, you configure the access point not to broadcast the network's SSID.
 However, you later discover that outsiders are still accessing the network.
 For which of the following reasons is disabling SSID broadcasts a relatively weak method of device hardening?
 	4. Every access point's SSID is printed on a label on the back of the device.
 	5. Attackers have software that can easily guess a network's SSID.
-	6. Attackers can capture packets transmitted over the network and read the SSID from them.
+	6. <mark style="background: #BBFABBA6;">Attackers can capture packets transmitted over the network and read the SSID from them.</mark>
 	7. Attackers have ways of connecting to the network without the SSID.

 49. You are installing a web server farm in your corporate headquarters that will be used to host websites for the corporation's subsidiaries, which are located all around the world.
 In which of the following cloud models does a single organization function as both the provider and the consumer of all cloud services?